The Kanan Tape

 The Kanan Tape is a mixtape by American rapper 50 Cent.
 Released on December 9, 2015 via his community website ThisIs50 and on Datpiff as a free download.
-The mixtape features guest appearances from American rappers Boosie, Post Malone and Young Buck, featuring production from Sonny Digital, London on da Track and The Alchemist, among others.
+The mixtape features guest appearances from American musicians Boosie, Post Malone and Young Buck, featuring production from London on da Track and the Alchemist, among others.
 The artwork was done by Timo Albert.

 Background

 On October 13, 2015, 50 Cent announced plans for a project called The Kanan Tape.
-The mixtape is named after his character Kanan on the Starz drama series Power.
+The mixtape is named after his character Kanan Stark on the Starz drama series Power.